bird-house/birdhouse-deploy/birdhouse/components/README.rst

 Features missing in old install scripts or how the new mechanism improves on the old install scripts:

 * Autodeploy of the autodeploy itself !
 This is the biggest win.
-Previously, if triggerdeploy.sh_ (:download:`download <../deployment/triggerdeploy.sh>`) or the deployed ``/etc/cron.hourly/birdhouse-deploy-notebooks`` script changes, they have to be deployed manually.
+Previously, if |triggerdeploy.sh|_ or the deployed ``/etc/cron.hourly/birdhouse-deploy-notebooks`` script changes, they have to be deployed manually.
   It's very annoying.
 Now they are volume-mount in so are fresh on each run.
 * ``env.local`` now drives absolutely everything, source control that file and we've got a true DevOPS pipeline.